Odfjell Drilling to take over management of yet another rig from Seadrill

 SFL Corporation has inked a new deal with Odfjell Drilling, enabling the offshore drilling contractor to replace Seadrill as the manager of another drilling rig.
 This is the fourth rig that Odfjell will be taking over from Seadrill since December 2021.

-In a statement on Thursday, Odfjell Drilling informed that it has agreed with SFL to provide marketing and management services for the West Hercules rig, explaining that this deal is based on terms and conditions customary for this type of agreement.
+In a statement on Thursday, Odfjell Drilling informed that it had agreed with SFL to provide marketing and management services for the West Hercules rig.
+This deal is based on terms and conditions customary for this type of agreement.

 Commenting on this deal, Odfjell Drilling said it is “privileged to once again be chosen for our strong operational track record and marketing excellence in securing work.
 We further view the cooperation with SFL as strategically important.”